periph/gohci/README.md

 It hardly can get any simpler:

 - Only support one specific use case: *Golang project hosted on Github*.
-- There is no "server", only workers.
+- There is no "server", only workers that you run yourself.
 Each worker must be internet accessible and HTTPS must be proxied down to HTTP.
   - [Caddy](https://caddyserver.com/) works great along its native [letsencrypt.org](https://letsencrypt.org) support.

 ## Features

+- 100% free and open source.
+  - Secure, you are in control.
+There's no third party service beside GitHub.
+  - Enables free testing on macOS, Windows or single CPU ARM micro computer.
+  - Low maintenance, run as systemd/launchd service.
 - Each worker can test multiple repositories, each with custom checks.
 - Each check's stdout is attached to the gist as they complete.
 - The commit's status is updated "_live_" on Github.
-This is pretty cool to see in action on a github PR.
+This is pretty cool to see in action on a GitHub PR.
-- Trivial to run as a low maintenance systemd/launchd service.
-- Designed to work as great on a single core ARM CPU with minimal memory requirements than on Windows and macOS.
 - `gohci` exits whenever the executable or `gohci.yml` is updated; making it easy to use an auto-updating mechanism.

+Not convinced?
+Read the [FAQ.md](FAQ.md) for additional information.

 Convinced?
-See [CONFIG.md](CONFIG.md) to get started and [FAQ.md](FAQ.md) for additional information.
+See [CONFIG.md](CONFIG.md) to get started!